Cellulite: What works and what doesn't

 However, mesotherapy isn't without risk.
 One study explained, "Side effects included burning, erythema, and swelling at the injection site.
 At follow-up averaging 9 months, 50% of patients reported persistence of benefit, 20% experienced some fading, and 30% [received no benefit at all]."
 It also concluded that "Larger studies evaluating long-term safety and efficacy of phosphatidylcholine for cosmetic purposes are warranted."
 Another study states, "Until further studies are performed, patients considering mesotherapy for cellulite must be aware that the substances currently being injected to treat this cosmetically disturbing, but medically benign, condition have not been thoroughly evaluated for safety or efficacy."

 Searching on the Internet, you would think endermologie was nothing less than a cure for cellulite.
 Physicians, spas, salons, and just about anybody else with the money to buy one of these machines want you to believe in their exaggerated, over-the-top claims.
 Developed in France in the 1980s, the American Food and Drug Association (FDA) approved this high-powered, handheld massage tool in 1998.
 It consists of two motorised rollers with a suction device that is moved over the skin, somewhat like a mix between an old-time, wet-clothes ringer and a vacuum cleaner.
-(By the way, European women are confounded by cellulite, too, even though they tend not to have the weight problems Americans do.
-But remember, weight and cellulite are not directly related.)

 While claims abound, legally those advertising endermologie treatment are only permitted to promote it for "temporarily improving the appearance of cellulite."
-Of course, somehow the word "temporarily" never is seen in the ads or Web sites promoting this device.
-Finding out if this works is time consuming and pricy.
+Of course, somehow the word "temporarily" never is seen in the ads or sites promoting this device.
+Finding out if this works is time consuming and expensive.
 Anywhere from ten to twenty treatments are recommended plus one or two maintenance visits per month are required to preserve any results.
 There is no typical cost, and depending on where you go prices vary.

 Attempting to portray endermologie as a serious effective treatment for cellulite, clinics based both in the UK and the US often presented as being FDA-approved as a Class I Medical Device and therefore approved by the FDA for its intended purpose.
 While endermologie machines are indeed Class 1 Medical Devices, this has no meaning in terms of efficacy.
 Class I status is a designation indicating there is "minimal potential for harm to the user."
 No other aspect of the machine is approved or sanctioned by the FDA.
 According to the FDA, "Class 1 Medical Devices are subject to the least regulatory control … Foreign establishments … are not [even] required to register their product with the FDA….
 Examples of Class I devices include elastic bandages, examination gloves, and hand-held surgical instruments."
 The FDA attributes no efficacy value to endermologie machines.
 Whether or not these devices are harmful depends on how they are operated, meaning how aggressively they're used.